bramtayl/Justly/README.md

 - Minor seventh: `9/5`
 - Major seventh: `15/8`

+## Orchestra

+You can use any of the instruments included with [MuseScore](https://musescore.org/en/instruments).

 ## Controls

-You can edit the starting key, starting volume, and starting tempo, using the sliders on the top.
+You can edit the starting key, starting volume, starting tempo, and starting instrument using the controls at the top.

-- `Starting key` is the starting ke, in Hz.
+- `Starting key` is the starting key, in Hz.
 - `Starting volume` is the starting volume, between 0 and 100%.
 To avoid peaking, lower the volume for songs with many voices.
 - `Starting tempo` is the starting tempo, in beats per minute.
 These beats are indivisible, so for songs which subdivide beats, you will need to multiply the tempo accordingly.

-## Orchestra

-You can choose a starting instrument.
+- `Starting instrument` is the starting instrument.
-If you do not specify an instrument for a note, Justly will use the current instrument instead.
-You can change the current instrument mid-song by changing the instrument of a chord.
-You can use instruments defined in a [CSound orchestra file](http://www.csounds.com/manual/html/OrchTop.html).
-The default orchestra uses instruments from the CSound [STK plugin](https://github.com/csound/plugins).

 ## Chords vs. Notes